What are all of the pros and cons of each debt resolution or debt consolidation option? How will each affect my credit report?

 Regarding a credit report, default damages a credit score severely.
 In addition, default is a warning flag for many lenders, who will refuse to deal with a potential customer with a default on their record.
 As a result doing nothing and allowing default is a poor option for most consumers.

-3. If you want the lowest monthly payment and want to get debt free for a low cost and short amount of time, AND you are willing to deal with adverse credit impacts and collections -- then evaluate Debt Settlement.
+3. Consider debt settlement if you want the lowest monthly payment, to get debt free for a low cost and short amount of time, AND you are willing to deal with adverse credit impacts and collections .

-Bills.com makes it easy for you to apply for traditional forms of debt relief.
+Bills.com makes it easy for you to apply for debt relief help.

 I hope this information helps you Find.
 Learn & Save.